 Testing Center Procedures

 1.)
 When a student needs to use testing accommodations in a particular class, the student must deliver his or her Course Accessibility Letter and discuss their accommodations with their instructor.
-Students should go to the professor's office hours or determine a time where they can meet one-on-one with the instructor.
-The discussion can also occur over email or phone if a meeting is not possible.
+Students should go to the professor's office hours or determine a time when they can meet one-on-one with the instructor.
+The discussion can also occur over email or phone if an in person meeting is not possible.

 2.)
 We encourage students to schedule all exams with the Testing Center within the first two weeks of the semester.
 If this is not possible, students utilizing the Testing Center must schedule testing appointments a full five (5) working days in advance.
 Please access Accommodate to schedule all exams.